ssimunic/BracketDB/README.md

 Best used for
 -------
  - Prototypes/small projects
- - When you want to store some data in JSON file instead of MySQL database.
+ - When you want to store some data in JSON file instead of MySQL database

 Coming soon
 -------